yuange250/video_pedestrian_attributes_recognition/README.md

-# The attributes dataset can be downlowded [here](https://pan.baidu.com/s/1vSwoqM9s1ImKzRZHDlmpWQ), passwd:beda
+# The website of our lab sometime got closed for some political reason, the attributes dataset can also be downlowded [here](https://pan.baidu.com/s/1vSwoqM9s1ImKzRZHDlmpWQ), passwd:beda
 # video_pedestrian_attributes_recognition
   Codes for the paper "A Temporal Attentive Approach for Video-Based Pedestrian Attribute Recognition".